 and Members of the National Guard

-Following the tragic events of September 11, President Bush activated some
+Since the tragic events of September 11, many government employees have entered

 of returning reservists will undoubtedly arise.
-This paper, and its links to
+This page answers some of the

 (Note: some of the answers to the questions set out below have application